bsrnrbhdr/XiaoYue/README.md

 # XiaoYue

 <b> Simple Mobile Game try.
-It's NOT A COMPLETED project I only tried creating my own characters with pixel art and learn mobile touch input system on unity. </b>
+It's NOT A COMPLETED project I only tried creating my own assets with pixel art and learn mobile touch input system on unity. </b>